 Travis Elborough's 'A Walk in the Park' provides a vibrant, loving history of our nation's parks and green spaces.
-With Summer of Parks this week looking at heritage and parks, here we publish the introduction to Travis's book, copies of which are available to purchase online.
+Here we publish the introduction to Travis's book, copies of which are available to purchase online.

 The Swiss author Robert Walser once argued that it always feels like a Sunday in a park.
 Like Sundays, parks certainly occupy a unique temporal zone.
 For their visitors at least, they seem at one remove from workaday life.
 Time within them can be wasted, parks supplying the ideal location when we've nothing else to do.
 Or desperately want to do nothing in particular, and as languorously as possible.
 And yet they are also hives of activity - albeit of a leisurely, if athletic, kind.